tachyons/gitlab.nvim/README.md

 }
 ```

-To disable eager loading/setup of the plugin add the following to init.lua:
+To disable eager loading/setup of the plugin add the following to your `init.lua`:

 ```lua
 -- Disable eager loading of all GitLab plugin files. vim.g.gitlab_autoload = false
 ```

-To enable [Omni completion](https://neovim.io/doc/user/insert.html#omni) which can be triggered in insert mode using `ctrl-x ctrl-o`:
+To enable [Omni completion](https://neovim.io/doc/user/insert.html#compl-omni-filetypes) which can be triggered in insert mode using `ctrl-x ctrl-o`:

 ```lua
 -- Enable Omni completion